 It was pretty typical football training for the time.
 We would do some Clean variations, Incline Bench, Bench, Front Squat, Back Squat.
 We would do a number of plyometrics and tons of sprinting as well.

-How long into training/at what age did you hit bench mark numbers.
-For example a 100kg snatch, or a 200kg squat.
+How long into training/at what age did you hit bench mark number, ie a 100kg snatch, or a 200kg squat.

-I hit a 100kg Snatch the first or second time I did them I think (lol).
+I hit a 100kg Snatch the first or second time I did them I think.
 They just came up on one of my summer training programs for a few weeks and then I didn’t do them again until I graduated from college and started training for football combines and tryouts.
 Even at that point they were not a priority.
 Just a small part of my training.
 I squatted 200 kg as a junior in high school.
-(To all the British people reading this, I believe a Junior in High School is 16y/o)

 What is your philosophy on weightlifting?